EXPRESSCLUSTER/SQLServer/SQLServer2019onWindows.md

 	- Database Engine Configuration
 		- Server Coonfiguration
 			- As you like
-				- **Note** We recommend to set SA Acount with Mixed Mode or add Domain Account for Windows authentication because the database should be accessible from both Primary and Secondary Servers.
+				- **Note** We recommend to set Windows authentication and add domain account as Administrator because the database should be accessible from both Primary and Secondary Servers.
 		- Data Directories
 			- Data root directory:	E:\SQL\
 			- User database directory:	E:\SQL\MSSQL15.TEST\MSSQL\Data